 It is never too early to begin your journey in music!
 From our Baby Bach classes from 0-24 months and our group piano classes from 2+, our lessons are structured based on your child’s age.
 Our youngest students will begin classes in our age appropriate Piano Fingers Group Classes.
 Private classes begin for children from 4 years+

 We are currently in the process of taking lesson reservations for the fall and lessons are booked on a first-come-first-serve basis.
-Students can serve a time slot by placing a deposit (September lesson fees) to hold their time.
-Reservations can be made by emailing email@example.com
+Students can serve a time slot by placing a deposit to hold a lesson time.
+Reservations can be made by emailing firstname.lastname@example.org

 Yes, we do offer and encourage students to take part in the Royal Conservatory of Music Examinations and it serves as a strong part of our curriculum.
 Although it is not mandatory, setting a goal with the examination motivates students to achieve higher standards in their playing ability.
 There are a wide range of curriculum options, and your teacher can help to determine which path is best for each student.